madhug-nadig/articles/_posts/2017-02-11-implementing-k-nearest-neighbours-in-parallel-from-scratch.markdown

 layout: post
 title:  "Implementing K Nearest Neighbours in Parallel from scratch"
 date:   2017-02-11 03:34:56 +0530
-description:   One of the prime drawbacks of k-NN is it's efficiency.
+description:   One of the prime drawbacks of k-NN is its efficiency.
 Fortunately, the brute force version of k-NN that was written previously is highly parallelizable.
-This is due to the fact the computation of the distances between the data points is completely _independent_ of one another.
-Furthermore, if there are _n_ points in the test set, all of the computation regarding the classification of these _n_ points is independent of one another and can be easily accomplished in parallel.
+The computation of the distances between the data points is completely independent of one another.
+Also, if there are n points in the test set, all of the computation regarding the classification of these n points is independent of one another and can be easily accomplished in parallel.
 In this post I will implement the algorithm from scratch in Python in parallel.
-categories: Machine-Learning, Parallel-Processing
+categories: Machine-Learning Parallel-Processing

 ---

 K Nearest Neighbours is one of the most commonly implemented Machine Learning classification algorithms.
-In in previous blog post, [I had implemented the algorithm from scratch in Python](/).
+In my previous blog post, [I had implemented the algorithm from scratch in Python](/).
 If you are not very familiar with the algorithm or it's implementation, do check my previous post.

 One of the prime drawbacks of the k-NN algorithm is it's efficiency.
 Being a supervised **[lazy learning](https://en.wikipedia.org/wiki/Lazy_learning)** algorithm, the k-NN waits till the end to compute.
 On top of this, due to its [non-parametric](https://en.wikipedia.org/wiki/Non-parametric_statistics) 'nature', the k-NN considers the entire dataset as it's model.